pazof/myovh-zone/README.md

 ## Summary

-This project provides a command to update your DNS zone, host by OVH.
+This project provides a command to update your DNS zone, hosted by OVH.

 Using a command, written in C (ifaddr), that assuming a GNU/Linux operating system, this app will update you DNS zone from OVH services, using